hanabiworks/Hoshi-Ori-Yume-Mirai-Perfect-Edition-English-Translation/README.md

  New contents translated by PyroCyan

-**Note:** This patch use old scripts from Tsurezure and the new translate  by PyroCyan
+**Note:** This patch use old scripts from Tsurezure and the new translated  by PyroCyan

 Any issues, report in this discord server https://discord.com/invite/ATTxJYuTvm